 Section 1.
-To facilitate communication between the Parties, joint Labor-Management Committees may be established at the Agency level by mutual agreement of the Union and the Agency Administrator and the Department of Administrative Services.
+To facilitate communication between the Parties, the Parties will establish an Agency level -joint Labor-Management Committees at each SEIU represented Agency when requested by the Union may be established at the Agency level by mutual agreement of the Union and the Agency Administrator and the Department of Administrative Services.
+An Agency and the Union may mutually agree to establish joint subcommittees.
 The Committees shall take steps to ensure consistency with the Collective Bargaining Agreement.